-With her appointment as the 10th Music Director of the Hartford Symphony Orchestra beginning in 2011-2012, Carolyn Kuan’s reputation as a skilled interpreter and impressive podium presence is recognizable on a national level.
-Ms. Kuan has enjoyed long and successful associations with several top tier orchestras, opera companies, ballet companies, and festivals worldwide, and continues to distinguish herself as a conductor of extraordinary versatility.
+With her appointment as the 10th Music Director of the Hartford Symphony Orchestra beginning in 11/12, Carolyn Kuan’s reputation as a skilled interpreter and impressive podium presence is recognizable on a national level.
+Ms. Kuan has also enjoyed long and successful associations with top tier orchestras, opera companies, ballet companies, and festivals worldwide, and continues to distinguish herself as a conductor of extraordinary versatility.
 Ms. Kuan’s commitment to contemporary music, both at home in Hartford and as a guest conductor, has defined her approach to programming, and established her as an international resource for new music and world premieres.

-While maintaining a solid connection with traditional repertoire, Carolyn Kuan has cultivated a unique expertise in Asian music and contemporary works.
-She has led world premiers for Music from Japan and has conducted multimedia productions of the Butterfly Lovers Concerto and A Monkey’s Tale as part of Detroit Symphony’s World Music Series.
-Since 2007, she has directed the annual San Francisco Symphony Chinese New Year Concert.
-For the Seattle Symphony, Ms. Kuan helped launch the hugely successful Celebrate Asia!
-Program with community leaders representing eight Asian cultures, where she has led sold out performances for three consecutive years.
+While maintaining a solid connection with traditional repertoire, Ms. Kuan has cultivated a unique expertise in Asian music and contemporary works.
+From 2007 to 2012, Ms. Kuan directed the annual San Francisco Symphony Chinese New Year Concert.
+For the Seattle Symphony, Ms. Kuan helped launched the hugely successful Celebrate Asia! program with community leaders representing eight Asian cultures, and led sold out performances for three consecutive years.
+She has led world premiers for Music from Japan, and has conducted multimedia productions of the Butterfly Lovers Concerto and A Monkey’s Tale as part of Detroit Symphony’s World Music Series.

-Since 2003, Ms. Kuan has worked closely with the Cabrillo Festival of Contemporary Music, its Music Director Marin Alsop, and visiting composers including John Adams, Mason Bates, John Corigliano, Michael Daugherty, and Jennifer Higdon, to name a few.
+From 2003 to 2012, Ms. Kuan worked closely with the Cabrillo Festival of Contemporary Music and visiting composers.
 Some of Ms. Kuan’s finest successes have bridged the gap between cultural and social issues, as in her work raising awareness of conservation and the environment through her performances around the globe of the multimedia project Life: A Journey Through Time.
-Developed by Marin Alsop and the Cabrillo Festival of Contemporary Music, the project features music by Philip Glass and images by famed National Geographic photographer Frans Lanting.
-Ms. Kuan’s notable performances of Life include a presentation at the 9th World Wilderness Congress with Orquesta Sinfonica de Yucatan, at the 8 Days in June CHANGE is POWERFUL festival with the Detroit Symphony, and at CERN’s historical Large Hadron Collider Inauguration, with Orchestre de la Suisse Romande attended by Swiss President Pascal Couchepin, French Prime Minister Francois Fillon, more than 20 other European heads of state and dozens of Nobel laureates.
+Developed by the Cabrillo Festival of Contemporary Music and music director Marin Alsop, the project features music by Philip Glass and images by famed National Geographic photographer Frans Lanting.
+Ms. Kuan’s notable performances of Life include a presentation at the 9th World Wilderness Congress with Orquesta Sinfonica de Yucatan, at the 8 Days in June CHANGE is POWERFUL festival with the Detroit Symphony, and at CERN’s historical Large Hadron Collider Inauguration, with Orchestre de la Suisse Romande attended by Swiss President Pascal Couchepin, French Prime Minister Francois Fillon, more than 20 other European heads of state, and dozens of Nobel laureates.